 Conclusions

 Radioisotopic geochronology and astrochronology underly the development of age-depth models that translate stratigraphic position to numerical time.
 In turn, these models are crucial to the evaluation climate proxy records and the development of the geologic time scale.
 Existing Bayesian methods for age-depth modeling rely only on radioisotopic dates and as a consequence, cannot natively incorporate astronomical constraints on the passage of time.
 However astrochronology is a rich source of chronologic information and its explicit inclusion in the calculation of age-depth models can substantially improve model accuracy and precision.
 Here we have presented a new joint Bayesian inversion of radioisotopic and astronomical data, astroBayes. astroBayes is freely available as an R package and contains a variety of functions for the creation and use of age-depth models including modeling, prediction, and plotting.
 Our testing shows that astroBayes outperforms dates-only age-depth models and produces chronologies that are simultaneously consistent with astrochronology and radioisotopic dates with substantially smaller model uncertainties.
-Reducing the uncertainty associated with geochronological data, either as discrete dates or age-depth models, allows the testing of cause-and-effect of interrelated climatological and biological events over the course of earths history (Burgess and Bowring, 2015; Schmitz and Kuiper, 2013) and allows the correlation of geologic events among and between basins world wide.
+Reducing the uncertainty associated with geochronological data, either as discrete dates or age-depth models, allows the testing of cause-and-effect of interrelated climatological and biological events over the course of earth’s history (Burgess and Bowring, 2015; Schmitz and Kuiper, 2013) and allows the correlation of geologic events among and between basins world wide.

 Acknowledgements